facjure/mesh/README.md

 Mesh is currently in the design phase.

-I'm in the process of porting css/sass libraries before settling on the core apis for Clojurescript.
+I'm in the process of porting css/sass libraries before settling on the core apis.
 Feel free to use the early versions below for prototyping and provide feedback via github issues.

 ## Status